-Rule 2.6: Pharmacy Disease Management Documentation Requirements

-In addition to the documentation requirements applicable to all pharmacy providers, pharmacy disease management providers must maintain additional documentation.
-The disease management pharmacist must maintain at his/her place of business proof of current certification for the specific disease state for which reimbursement is sought.
+Rule 2.6: Pharmacy Disease Management Documentation Requirements management pharmacist must maintain at his/her place of business proof of current certification for the specific disease state for which reimbursement is sought.
 A pharmaceutical care record, or patient record, must be maintained on each individual beneficiary for whom services are billed.
 These records must be retained and maintained in a manner conducive to audit, in alphabetical order and for a minimum of five (5) years.
 At a minimum, the following documents must be maintained, in date order, within each individual beneficiary's pharmaceutical care record: